Sabikui Bisco: Characters

 Milo Nekoyanagi's older sister who is stricken with the Rust disease.
 She is Captain of the Imihama Watch, which defends society from "mushroom terrorists".
 Her weapon of choice is a heavy metal rod and, despite the advanced state of her affliction, she possesses incredible strength and agility.
 According to Milo Nekoyanagi, she has an E-cup.
-She is in love with Bisco, who does not reciprocate.
+She eventually falls in love with Bisco.